Sajid Javid named culture secretary after Miller exit

 His chance came when Bromsgrove MP Julie Kirkbride - rather like Mrs Miller - stood down amid controversy over her own expenses and he was selected as Tory candidate.
 He won with an 11,308 majority.

-Within six months he was a parliamentary assistant to skills minister John Hayes, moving in October 2012 to doing the same job for Chancellor George Osborne.'Out of sight'
+Within six months he was a parliamentary assistant to skills minister John Hayes, moving in October 2012 to doing the same job for Chancellor George Osborne.

 Mr Osborne was impressed with what he saw and Mr Javid became economic secretary to the Treasury in September 2012.
 In October last year he was promoted to financial secretary to the Treasury.

 As part of the mini-reshuffle caused by Maria Miller' resignation, Mr Javid's job has been taken by Conservative MP Nicky Morgan - who is already a junior Treasury minister.